sysrep/time-viz/My_First_React_App.md

 edit the height, background-color and color in `.App-header` to see the changes

 # Apply "States" to your component.
-Our component render statically.
+Our component renders statically.
 In order to render our component dynamically.
 We need to give our component "states".
-Add a constrictor in your class to intial the states of the component:
+Add a constructor in your class to initial the states of the component:
 ```
   constructor() {
     super()